Emergency Evacuation 101

 Where should facilities locate assembly areas / mustering points?

 First and foremost, assembly areas / mustering points need to be positioned far enough away from danger to be safe.
 Dangers include the collapsing of a wall, structure, overhead power lines, traffic, or hazardous terrain.
 A minimum distance of 1.5 times the height of the wall or structure is recommended.
-Depending on the workplace, assembly areas / mustering points should also have adequate air flow in case of fire and smoke.
-Take normal wind directions into consideration and consider alternative assembly areas / mustering points in the event of a wind change.
-Assembly areas / mustering points should be easily accessible and in a high visibility area making it easier for safety professionals and first responders to see what is going on even if communications are lost.
-There should be enough assembly areas / mustering points to accommodate all employees and visitors on site and positioned in locations that will not interfere with first responders and emergency vehicles / equipment.
-It is important assembly areas / mustering points are clearly marked with signage and mounted high enough so they cannot be obstructed by vehicles or other moving objects.
+Depending on the workplace, assembly areas / mustering points should also have adequate airflow in case of fire and smoke.
+Consider normal wind directions and alternative assembly areas / mustering points in the event of a wind change.
+Assembly areas / mustering points should be easily accessible and in a high visibility area so that safety professionals and first responders can see what is happening even if communications are lost.
+There should be enough assembly areas / mustering points to accommodate all employees and visitors on site and positioned in locations that will not interfere with first responders and emergency vehicles/equipment.
+It is important assembly areas / mustering points are clearly marked with signage mounted high enough so they cannot be obstructed by vehicles or other moving objects.

 What type of evacuation is appropriate for an emergency event?